inlineTextStyle="/Display 2xl"

 TPO on a Deck

-• Designed for rooftops, NOT foot traffic
+• Designed for rooftops, not foot traffic

-• Slick when wet — slip/fall liability
+• Slick when wet, creating slip-and-fall liability

-• Warranty void under pedestrian use
+• Warranty is typically void under pedestrian use

 • Industrial white appearance only